jtlapp/jvm-vs-jsr/README.md

 of status code, shared query name, and error message.
 For queries erroneously returning non-JSON, it also prints each unique combination of status code and response body.
 This output assists with debugging newly added applications.

+## Errata

+- Deno does not support clustering, so a fair comparison can't be made with Node.js clustering.
+-